HYPERDIRE: HYPERgeometric functions DIfferential REduction: MATHEMATICA based packages for differential reduction of generalized hypergeometric functions pFq, F1,F2,F3,F4: AppellF1F4 - Mathematica-based program for differential reduction of Appell's functions

-In this section, we will present the MATHEMATICA\footnote{It was tested for MATHEMATICA $7.0$.} based program {\bf AppellF1F4} for differential reduction of the Appell hypergeometric functions $F_1$, $F_2$, $F_3$ and $F_4$.
-The program is available in \cite{bytev:hyper}.
-The current version, $1.0$, deals with non-exceptional values of a parameters only.
+In this section, we will present the MATHEMATICA-based\footnote{It was tested for MATHEMATICA $7.0$.} program {\bf AppellF1F4} for the differential reduction of the Appell hypergeometric functions $F_1$, $F_2$, $F_3$, and $F_4$.
+The program is available from Ref.~\cite{bytev:hyper}.
+The current version, $1.0$, only deals with non-exceptional values of parameters.

-The program could be loaded in a standard way:
+The program may be loaded in the standard way:

 The package includes the following basic routines: